Monitors

 In-Depth Analysis

-22 sources, no meaningful dissent: this is a reference-grade display.
-A 0.57 deltaE average out of the box and 99% DCI-P3 coverage put it in a class most monitors never reach.
+14 sources, near-unanimous: this is a reference-grade color monitor with a 0.57 deltaE average out of the box and 99% DCI-P3 coverage.

 Key Takeaway